- CLASS: Mammalia (Mammals)

 You can spot the difference, too: jaguars have dark spots on their backs, called rosettes, with an irregular broken border and often a spot in the center.
-Leopards also have dark rosettes on a tawny coat, but if you look closely at each rosette, you’ll see that there is no spot inside, and the rosette edge is unbroken.
-Scientists believe the coloring of spotted cats helps them hide from their prey, breaking up their outline in forests or grasslands.
+Leopards also have dark rosettes on a tawny coat, but if you look closely at each rosette, you’ll see that there is no spot inside.
+The coloring of spotted cats helps them hide from their prey, breaking up their outline in forests or grasslands.

 Most jaguars have tawny-colored fur with black rosettes, but some have black-on-black, or melanistic, coloration.
-Usually jaguars that are found in darker rain forest areas are black.
+Usually it is jaguars that are found in darker rainforest areas that are sometimes black.
 So, are they black panthers?
-No, there is no such animal!
-“Panther” is just an old general term that comes from the Panthera animal group name and is sometimes used to describe leopards, jaguars, and mountain lions (cougars, pumas).
+“Panther” is a general term that comes from the Panthera animal group.
+The name sometimes used to describe leopards, jaguars, and mountain lions (also called cougars, or pumas).

 HABITAT AND DIET

-Jaguars are built for life in the tropical rain forest, with muscular limbs and large paws to climb trees, pad along the forest floor, and even swim in rivers and streams.
+Jaguars are adapted for life in the tropical rainforest, with muscular limbs and large paws to climb trees, pad along the forest floor, and even swim in rivers and streams.
 They enjoy a good dip and are strong swimmers.
 In fact, they typically live near water and have a taste for aquatic creatures.
-They can also survive in other habitats, too, from grasslands to deserts.
+They can survive in other habitats, too, from grasslands to deserts.
 Jaguars make their dens in caves, canyons, and even in the ruins of old buildings.

 Like other cats, jaguars have eyes that are adapted for night hunting.
-One key element is their eyeshine, caused by a mirror-like structure called the tapetum lucidum.
-The tapetum lucidum in the back of their eyes reflects light into the retinas, nearly doubling the cat’s ability to see.
+One key element is a mirror-like structure called the tapetum lucidum, in the back of the eye, which reflects light back into the retina, nearly doubling the cat’s ability to see at night.
 If you have a pet cat or dog, you can see this eyeshine at night.
-Jaguars see less detail and color in daylight but have better vision at night.
+Jaguars see less detail and color in daylight, but have better vision at night.

 Jaguars stalk and ambush their ground-dwelling prey at night, instead of chasing prey like cheetahs and lions do.
 They can run pretty quickly, but this is not an important skill for jaguars.
 Their large jaw muscles allow them to kill their prey by piercing the skull with their sharp teeth.
 This enables them to eat spectacled caimans and hard-shelled reptiles like turtles and tortoises.
 Jaguars have been observed sitting quietly at the water’s edge, occasionally tapping the surface with their tail to attract fish.
-But most of the jaguar’s prey is larger.
-Researchers have counted over 85 species in the jaguar diet, including peccaries, deer, tapirs, cattle, and capybaras.
+But most of a jaguar’s prey is larger.
+Jaguars are known to prey on more than 85 species, including peccaries, deer, tapirs, cattle, and capybaras.

 Solitary by nature, jaguars usually avoid each other.
 The cats leave claw marks and scent marks with their urine and feces as they roam their territory to let other jaguars know the area is “taken.”

 Jaguars, lions, tigers, and leopards are the only big cats that can roar.
-They roar to scare off other animals, defend their territory, and attract a mate.
-A male’s roar sounds more like a bark, followed by a growl; a female produces a sound like a coughing roar.
+They roar to scare off other jaguars, defend their territory, and attract a mate.
+A male jaguar’s roar sounds more like a bark, followed by a growl; a female produces a sound like a coughing roar.
 It is thought that roaring helps bring a male and female together for breeding.

-The mother jaguar raises her cubs alone.
+A mother jaguar raises her cubs alone.
 One to four cubs are born with coarse, wooly fur and eyes closed, opening at 3 to 13 days.
 Their teeth appear by one month of age.
-By the time they are six to eight weeks old, the cubs are able to follow their mother.
+By the time they are six to eight weeks old, cubs are able to follow their mother.
 They continue to nurse until they are five to six months old, although they eat meat caught by their mother.
-Male cubs grow more quickly than any female siblings and by about two years old are about 50 percent heavier.
-The youngsters start to hunt on their own by 15 to 18 months of age, but continue to stay near their mother until they are about 2 years old, when they are ready to claim their own territory.
+Male cubs grow more quickly than their female siblings, and by about two years old, they are about 50 percent heavier.
+The youngsters start to hunt on their own by 15 to 18 months of age, but continue to stay near their mother until they are about two years old, when they are ready to claim their own territory.

 Jaguars are among the top predators in their habitat, so the adult cats don't have much to fear other than humans.
 The coats of jaguars have always been important to people who share their habitat.
 Unfortunately, the demand for jaguar skins spread to the outside world.
 Commercial fur hunting, especially in the 1960s, took a terrible toll on jaguars.
 The Convention on International Trade in Endangered Species (CITES) now outlaws the sale of jaguar skins internationally.
 Unfortunately, jaguar coats are still illegally bought and sold in countries where jaguars live.

 To help the last of the American big cats, we first must find out more about where they live, how large their territories are, and how they spend their days and raise their young.
-Researchers use camera traps, which take a photo when a large animal crosses in front of the camera, and place radio collars on some jaguars to track their daily movements.
-San Diego Zoo Global partners with the Wildlands Network and Latin American conservationists to study, monitor, and protect jaguars.
-Combined with education outreach to the local community, we hope to decrease human-jaguar conflict.
+Conservation scientists use trail cameras, which take a photo when something crosses in front of the camera, and place radio collars on some jaguars to track their daily movements.
+San Diego Zoo Wildlife Alliance partners with the Latin American conservationists to study, monitor, and protect jaguars, and we hope to decrease human-jaguar conflict.